Published: 28 Oct 2025 | Reading Time: 6 min

 SQL is used for various purposes, including defining a database's structure (DDL), managing data (DML), and controlling user access (DCL).

 In DBMS, relationships between tables are defined by how they are connected.
-There are three primary types of primary relationships:
+There are three primary types of relationships:

 Databases are structured collections of data stored and accessed electronically.
 It provides a systematic way to manage, store, and retrieve data for different applications.